ibm-js/deliteful/ARCHITECTURE.md

 # dui/Stateful

-The goal is to dui/Stateful is three-fold:
+The goal with dui/Stateful was three-fold:

-1. declare a class where properties are set and gotten using standard notation:
+(1) declare a class where properties are set and gotten using standard notation

 	myWidget.label = "hello";
 	console.log(myWidget.label);